 Proctoring services are available for students taking distance learning courses that require a proctored test environment.
 Instructors will provide information on how to sign up for proctoring.
 On-campus proctoring is available in the College Library located in Building D. Offsite proctoring is available for distance learning students who do not live within close proximity to the College.
-For more information, visit the Proctoring section of the College website at http://www.wilsoncc.edu/collegeservices/proctoring/.
+For more information, visit the Proctoring section of the College website.